What Should I Do With My Leaking Water Heater

 Millions of people are dependent on hot water heaters, especially during the winter season.
 Perhaps, a lot of us have our own experience of turning on the water heater, only to find out that cold water came out or a leak happened.
 It is important to urgently address this problem, as it can become a bigger problem to face in the future if neglected.
 Because of this, you might try to troubleshoot it first on your own before calling for a professional plumber.

 Here are some things you can do to address your leaking water heater problem:

 Turn Off The Power Supply

-To prevent further water leakage, it is important to turn off power supply to stop the possible flood of water around the area.
+To prevent further water leakage, it is important to turn off the power supply to stop the possible flood of water around the area.
 You can simply do this by simply switching off the circuit breaker.

 Turn Off The Water Supply